Unbundlesss/OUROVEON/README.md

 Beyond standard shared components like UI, profiling and logging functionality, the application framework provides a handful of specialised components and utilities, such as

-* **Endlesss SDK** - a robust set of data types, audio processing, asynchronous network management as well as a toolbox of additional utilities (such )
+* **Endlesss SDK** - a robust set of data types, audio processing, asynchronous network management as well as a toolbox of additional utilities (such as offline caching, an sqlite3-based jam archival database system)

 * **Discord Direct** - native low-level connection via the Discord bot interface to stream high-quality, stereo application audio out to a voice channel